-- At the top of the page, a control panel image.
-This section is empty (black) if you have not selected a remote panel module in the 'Remote panels' tab.
-This image shows the buttons of the panel possibly with mnemonic labels.
-Click on any button in the image to view the button's present configuration and to edit the button's configuration. - In the middle of the page, a place to configure the buttons you select in the graphic image. - At the very bottom of the page are 6 buttons.
+• At the top of the page, a control panel image.
+This section is empty (i.e., all black) if you have not selected a remote panel module in the 'Remote panels' tab.

+If you have selected a remote panel module, this image shows the buttons of the panel possibly with mnemonic labels.
+Click on any button in the image to view the button's present configuration and to edit the button's configuration.